The Exchange Team announced yesterday it has released updates for all editions of Exchange currently under support.

 All these updates are a culmination of bug fixes, security patches, and minor feature tweaks.
 But the security patches it does include are big.

 It includes fixes for MS14-075.
-This security bulletin identifies that an attacker could conceivably gain elevation of privileges in Outlook Web App.
+This security bulletin identifies that an attacker could conceivably gain elevation of privileges in the Outlook Web App.
 Not good!

 Good for migrations

 The Exchange Team also announced the following improvements for anyone migrating to Exchange 2013.